actions/runner/docs/adrs/0549-composite-run-steps.md

 For the composite action steps, it follows the same logic as above.
 In this example, `"Hello World 2"` will be outputted because the previous step has `continue-on-error` set to `true` although that previous step errored.

-### Defaults, Shell, and Working-dir
+### Defaults
 We will not support "defaults" in a composite action.

+### Shell and Working-dir
 For each run step in a composite action, the action author can set the `shell` and `working-dir` attributes for that step.
-These attributes are optional for each run step - by default, the `shell` is set to whatever default value is associated with the runner os (ex: bash => Mac).
+These attributes are optional for each run step - by default, the `shell` is set to whatever default value is associated with the runner os (ex: bash =\> Mac).
 Moreover, the composite action author can map in values from the `inputs` for it's `shell` and `working-dir` attributes at the step level for an action.

 For example,

+`action.yml`

 ```yaml
 inputs:
   shell_1: